cliffhall/mcp-c64/README.md

 #### The `assemble_program` tool

 * Usees `64tass` to assemble a 6502 assembly language program
-* To target the Commodore 64 using Unicode or standard ASCII input, include the `-a` and `-cbm-prg` options
+* To target the Commodore 64 using Unicode or standard ASCII input, include the `-a` and `-cbm-prg` arguments
 * Refer to the `64tass` [command line options reference](https://tass64.sourceforge.net/#commandline-options) for more info on configuring the assembler behaviors

 ```text